Moonstrider/Moonstrider/README.md

 - 👀 I’m interested in designing and developing.
 - 🌱 I’m currently learning react and react-native.
 - 💞️ I’m looking to collaborate on web and app (ios+android) design.
-- 📫 How to reach me , Lord give us a bit of luck, we might meet again.
+- 📫 How to reach me , Lord give us a bit of luck, and we might meet again.

 <!---
 Moonstrider/Moonstrider is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.